Fenway Partners: Investments

-Fenway Partners acquired Targus Group International, an Anaheim, California-based company, for $382.5 million on November 22 of 2005.
+Fenway Partners acquired Targus Group International, an Anaheim, California-based company, for $382.5 million on November 22, 2005.
 During the acquisition of Targus, the managing director at Fenway Partners, Timothy Mayhew, was quoted saying; “Targus has many of the elements Fenway looks for, including a leading market position, a diversified revenue base with high barriers to entry, strong free cash flow and dynamic industry characteristics.”
 Targus was the original creator of carrying cases for portable computers and have since expanded into multiple electronics accessories including; backpacks, locks, keyboards and keypads, privacy screens, to name a few, and most recently with their acquisition of Sena, a high quality leather case maker, into the market of cases for smart phones.